 Nick regularly lectures to RPs and local authority clients on a wide range of housing management and property litigation issues.
-He is a regular speaker at public events including those organised by amongst others, the CIH, NHF, Capita, NHMF, Direct Works Forum and SHLA.
+He is a regular speaker at public events including those organised by amongst others, the CIH, NHF, and HQN.

 Areas of Expertise